gHashFlyer/FSACARS-Server-Files/readme.txt

-orgurl - the URL of your website orglogo - the name of the logo file (set to none if you do not have a license) orglicense - license key (set to none if you do not have a license) hashalgo - can be one of: MD5, SHA1, SHA256, SHA512, BCrypt
+orgurl - the URL of your website orglogo - the name of the logo file (set to none if you do not have a license) orglicense - license key (set to none if you do not have a license) hashalgo - can be one of: MD5, SHA1, SHA256, SHA512, BCrypt, PBKDF2, HTTPS

+Note: if hashalgo is set to MD5, SHA1, SHA256, or SHA512,
+then the password will be hashed using that algorithm;
+BCrypt, PBKDF2, HTTPS all require the plain text password, and assume the connection to a secure server (i.e., https).

 userquery - path to the userquery.php file pirep - path to the pirep.php or pirep_mysql.php file